yuehaogao/MAT201B-2024/README.md

-Dancing Particles - Yuehao Gao, University of California, Santa Barbara
+Dancing Particles - Yuehao Gao (高悦淏)

+University of California, Santa Barbara

-MAT201B, Professor Karl Yerkes
+MAT201B (2024), Professor Karl Yerkes

 This is the repository of my project implementing a 3D visualizer of input music files.
-The project brings [2-4] distinct visual patterns that follows along the input signal.
+The project brings [2-4] distinct visual patterns that moves along the input audio signal.

+The major file dealing with all the algorithms is the "dancing_particles.cpp".
 The input file will be played in loops, and limited to ".mp3" or ".wav" only.
 The major file dealing with all the stuff input signal are processed by the "player()" object in the

 For my final project of this course, I aim to accomplish a 3D audio visualizer.
 Based on the